All Episodes

 Now, this is an interesting thing.

-This is a very subtle point, but I've had people say, well, even though I was terrified and I went through the mill with these experiences and I've had some physical after effects that were unpleasant, etc., still, at some level, my horizons have been expanded.
+I've had, this is a very subtle point, but I've had people say, well, even though I was terrified and I went through the mill with these experiences and I've had some physical after effects that were unpleasant, et cetera, still, in some level, my horizons have been expanded.

 That's unmistakable.